juftin/llm-term/README.md

 export OPENAI_API_KEY="xxxxxxxxxxxxxx"
 ```

-Optionally, you can set a custom model.
-LLM-CLI defaults
+Optionally, you can set a custom model. llm-term defaults
 to `gpt-3.5-turbo` (this can also set via the
 `--model` / `-m` flag in the CLI):